KPop Demon Hunters

-KPop Demon Hunters is a 2025 American animated musical urban fantasy film directed by Maggie Kang and Chris Appelhans from a screenplay they co-wrote with Danya Jimenez and Hannah McMechan, based on a story conceived by Kang.
+KPop Demon Hunters is a 2025 American animated musical urban fantasy film co-written and directed by Maggie Kang and Chris Appelhans.
 Produced by Sony Pictures Animation for Netflix, the film stars the voices of Arden Cho, Ahn Hyo-seop, May Hong, Ji-young Yoo, Yunjin Kim, Daniel Dae Kim, Ken Jeong, and Lee Byung-hun.
-The film follows a K-pop girl group, Huntrix, (Note: Pronounced /ˈhʌntɹɪks/ HUN-triks and stylized in all caps as "HUNTR/X".) who lead double lives as demon hunters; they face off against a rival boy band, the Saja Boys, whose members are secretly demons.
+The story follows a K-pop girl group, Huntrix (Rumi, Mira, and Zoey), who lead double lives as demon hunters.
+They face off against a rival boy band, the Saja Boys, whose members are secretly demons.

-KPop Demon Hunters originated from Kang's desire to create a story inspired by her Korean heritage, drawing on elements of mythology, demonology, and K-pop to craft a visually distinct and culturally rooted film.
-The film was reported to be in production at Sony Pictures Animation by March 2021, with the full creative team attached.
-The film was animated by Sony Pictures Imageworks and was stylistically influenced by concert lighting, editorial photography, and music videos as well as anime and Korean dramas.
-The soundtrack features original songs by several musicians, and a score composed by Marcelo Zarvos.
+The film originated from Kang's desire to create a story inspired by her Korean heritage, drawing on elements of mythology, demonology, and K-pop to craft a visually distinct and culturally rooted film.
+Production began in March 2021.
+The look of the film was influenced by concert lighting, editorial photography, music videos, anime, and Korean dramas.
+The soundtrack includes original songs by several musicians and a score by Marcelo Zarvos.

-KPop Demon Hunters began streaming on Netflix on June 20, 2025, while a sing-along version of the film received limited theatrical releases from August 23–24 and October 31 – November 2.
-The film garnered widespread acclaim and was named a cultural phenomenon by several publications, with praise for its animation, visual style, voice acting, writing, and music.
-It became the most-watched original title in Netflix history with 325 million views, and its sing-along theatrical release was both the widest for a Netflix film and the first to top the box office in the United States, surpassing Glass Onion: A Knives Out Mystery (2022).
+The film began streaming on Netflix on June 20, 2025.
+By the end of the year, it became the most-watched original title in Netflix history, with over 325 million views.
+A sing-along version had limited theatrical releases on August 23–24 and October 31–November 2.
+Its theatrical release was the widest by number of theaters for a Netflix film, and the first to top the box office in the United States.
+The soundtrack was the first film soundtrack to have four songs in the top ten of the Billboard Hot 100 simultaneously, and was certified double platinum in the US in October 2025.

-The film's soundtrack achieved similar success; it became the first film soundtrack on the Billboard Hot 100 to have four of its songs in the top ten, was certified Platinum by the RIAA in October 2025, and received five Grammy Award nominations.
-A short film, titled Debut: A KPop Demon Hunters Story, was rated in September by the MPA, while a sequel is planned to be released in 2029.
+KPop Demon Hunters received universal acclaim for its animation, visual style, voice acting, story, humor, and music.
+The recipient of many accolades, it won Best Animated Feature and Best Original Song ("Golden") at both the 83rd Golden Globe Awards and the 98th Academy Awards, and won multiple awards at the 53rd Annie Awards.
+A sequel is in development.